nafisalawalidris/Bitcoin-Price-Analysis-API/README.md

 - Database Population: Use scripts to populate the database with historical data.

 ### Real-Time Data Integration
-The API integrates with multiple cryptocurrency exchanges (Bybit, Binance, Kraken, Kucoin and Coinbase) to provide real-time Bitcoin prices.
+The API integrates with multiple cryptocurrency exchanges (Bybit, Binance, Kucoin and Coinbase) to provide real-time Bitcoin prices.
 This allows for up-to-date market analysis and decision-making.

 ### API Implementation and Deployment
 - FastAPI: Chosen for its speed and ease of use, supporting asynchronous programming, automatic documentation and data validation.